At Artspace Warehouse, Three Takes on Fluidity Span Graffiti and Abstract Expressionism

 2012 Paintbox Soho Gallery, New York, NY

 2006 Fine Arts Society of the Southern Tier, Binghamton, NY

 2012 Art for the People: A Collector's Journal by Michael Corbin

 2011 Montclair Times “Townscape” Cover Page

-Signature: This artwork is signed by the artist on the front in the lower right corner.
+Signature: This artwork is signed by the artist on the front.